Countries Which Have Hosted The Most F1 Races

 1980 is the only season in which Monza did not host the Italian Grand Prix.
 With the track undergoing renovations, Imola stepped in to host that year’s race – and the event proved so popular that the circuit remained on the calendar as host of the San Marino Grand Prix through to 2006.

-In addition to almost 100 races held at Monza and Imola, one-off races were held at Pescara in 1957 and Mugello in 2020.
+In addition to over 100 races held at Monza and Imola, one-off races were held at Pescara in 1957 and Mugello in 2020.
 F1’s return to Imola for the 2020 Emilia Romagna Grand Prix marked the 100th round of the World Championship to be held in Italy.

 Monza has hosted the most F1 races of any circuit.